Logiqx/wsw-results/docs/ukwa/nor-feedback/README.md

 - "Approximately 25% of the finishers ..."
   - There is uncertainty in the precise figure, as it can be as low as 14% and not approximately 25%.
     - I was loathed to even put "circa 25%" but did so to indicate uncertainty and nuance.
-  - Ambiguity - Does "finishers" refer to the WSW competitors, or just the UKWA competitors?
+  - Ambiguity - Does "25% of finishers" refer to the WSW competitors, or just the UKWA competitors?
     - The original draft explicitly defined the "finishers"  and to which rules it applied.